PSAT-Dev-Team/PathSafetyAssessmentTool/backend/CURVATURE_IMPLEMENTATION.md

 ## Overview

-The **Curvature** attribute indicates whether a sharp turn is present on the cycling facility path.
-It uses a binary classification system based on geometric analysis of the path using the circumcircle method.
+The **Curvature** attribute indicates whether a sharp turn is present on the cycling facility path at a segment location.
+It uses actual path centerline shapefiles from Singapore's infrastructure database to determine the real path geometry, then applies the circumcircle method to detect sharp turns.

 ## Attribute Details